aryn-ai/quickstart/README.md

 ## Add a dataset from an arbitrary website

-You can try using an arbitrary website with the sort benchmark importing script.
-It may or may not work well for this use case, but an early experiment (importing the aryn.ai website and asking who the founders were) worked well.
+You can try using an arbitrary website with the Sort Benchmark importing script.
+This script is not optimized for new datasets, so the answer quality may vary on new websites.
+However we have found positive results with some experiments.

-WARNING: Processing data using the sort benchmark importing script will upload your data to OpenAI, and will optionally upload it to textract.
+WARNING: Processing data using the Sort Benchmark importing script will send your data to OpenAI, and optionally Amazon Textract for calls to their AI services.
 Consider whether this is acceptable if you are using a non-public website for testing.

 1. Run the Sycamore HTTP Crawler container with an additional parameter:
 ```